What are Nodes?

 Therefore, blockchain nodes are responsible for acting as a communication point that may perform different functions.
 Any computer or device that connects to the Bitcoin interface may be considered as a node in the sense that they communicate somehow with each other.
 These nodes are also able to transmit information about transactions and blocks within the distributed network of computers by using the Bitcoin peer-to-peer protocol.
 However, each computer node is defined according to its particular functions, so there are different types of Bitcoin nodes.

 Full nodes are the ones that really support and provide security to Bitcoin and they are indispensable to the network.
-These nodes are also referred to as full validating nodes as they engage in the process of verifying transactions and blocks against the system’s consensus rules.
-Full nodes are also able to relay new transactions and blocks to the blockchain.
+These nodes may also be referred to as full validating nodes as they engage in the process of verifying transactions and blocks against the system’s consensus rules.
+Also, full nodes are able to relay new transactions and blocks to the blockchain.

 Usually, a full node downloads a copy of the Bitcoin blockchain with every block and transaction, but this is not a requirement to be considered a full node (a reduced copy of the blockchain may be used instead).